Building a voice agent for an Android Java or Kotlin app

 });

 Now tap the Alan AI button and ask: What is your name? and How are you doing?
-The AI assistant will give responses we have provided in the added intents.
+The AI agent will give responses we have provided in the added intents.

 What’s next?

-You can now go on with building a voice assistant with Alan AI.
+You can now go on with building a voice agent with Alan AI.
 Here are some helpful resources: